orionoiro/path_searcher/README.md

 [![Build Status](https://travis-ci.org/orionoiro/path_searcher.svg?branch=master)](https://travis-ci.org/orionoiro/path_searcher)

+  Using a map in .txt file e.g. 32 76 54 23 -> From To TotalDistance DistanceOutdoors.
+  This entry would become an edge from 32 to 76.

-path_searcher solves a simple optimization problem on a graph.
+  Path_searcher solves a simple optimization problem on a graph.
   It finds the shortest route from one building to another using depth-first search algorithm.